Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 • A Decline to Donate: The “no” is inevitable, and it’s OK because it can mean “not right now.”
 There are several reasons why a prospect may not want to donate.
 One reason would be that the prospect currently doesn’t understand the cause enough or may not be financially available at this current time to donate.
 In this case, not all is lost.
 Continue finding ways to have the prospect engaged with your organization in other ways.
 This may be in the form of volunteering, participating in an event, networking with other committee members in an informal setting, or otherwise.

-• Agree to Donate but Not Right Now: Oftentimes, prospects don’t donate at the drop of a dime during the ask.
-Always plan ahead with a reasonable follow-up or the next time that you’ll be speaking or meeting with the prospect to touch base.
-Keep them engaged with the organization, as well, if possible.
-Consistent follow-up is the key to many prospects becoming a donor.
+• Agree to Donate But Not Right Now: Often, prospects don’t donate during the ask.
+Always plan ahead with a follow-up or the next time you’ll be speaking with the prospect to touch base.
+If possible, keep them engaged with the organization.
+Consistent follow-up is the key to many prospects becoming donors.

 Developing a Long-Term Loyal Supporter

-Once you have won a major gift, it’s vital that you don’t take the major gift donor for granted.
-Keep major gift donors continuously engaged and up-to-date with the developments of the organization that are possible because of their support.
+Once you have won a major gift, it’s vital that you don’t take the donor for granted.
+Keep major gift donors continuously engaged and up-to-date with the organization’s developments, which are possible because of their support.

 • Track Their Donation Activity: As we’ve recommended before, track major gift donor activity in a robust nonprofit CRM software.
 Always being aware of major gift donations and finding ways to reward donors throughout the year will leave a positive impression.